MekniWassime/python-for-data-science/README.md

 	 - `s` is assigned a list that controls the size of each dot in the graph
 	 - `c` is a list of colors that controls the color of each dot in the graph
 	 - `alpha` is the alpha of each dot (value from 0 to 1)
+ - if u build multiple plots before `show()` they will be superimposed, use `plt.legend(['F','M','O'])` to add a legend that shows the viewer what each color corresponds to

 ##### graph customizations
  - `plt.xlabel(label)` add a label on the x-axis (resp y-axis)
  - `plt.title(title)` add a title to the graph
  - `plt.xticks(tick_val, tick_lab)` customize ticks of the x-axis, `tick_val` and `tick_lab` are lists containing the values of ticks and the labels of each tick respectively
  - `plt.text(x,y,text)` shows text on the graph on the point `(x,y)`
  - `plt.grid(True)` enables grid

 ### Pandas